Golden Gate, Kyiv: History

 In 1982, the gate was completely reconstructed for the 1500th anniversary of Kyiv, though this was challenged.
 Some art historians called for this reconstruction to be demolished and for the ruins of the original gate to be exposed to public view.

 In 1989, with the expansion of the Kyiv Metro, Zoloti Vorota station was opened nearby to the landmark.
-Its architectural assemble is based on the internal decorations of ancient Ruthenian churches.
+Its architectural assembly is based on the internal decorations of ancient Ruthenian churches.

 In 1997, the monument to Yaroslav the Wise was unveiled near the west end face of the Golden Gate.
-It is an enlarged bronze copy of an experimental figuring by Kavaleridze.
+It is an enlarged bronze copy of an experimental figurine by Kavaleridze.

+Description

+The original remnants of the Golden Gate comprise two wall segments, which are 24 m and 13 m in length, respectively.
+They are made of a mixture of Roman brick and stone.

+The reconstruction of the monument reproduces the segments of the shaft adjoining to the gate.
+On the outside they have suspended slopes.
+At the top of the shaft there are wooden bunks.
+On the ends conventionally shown internal structures.
+From the city side on the façade there are warehouses.
+Inside the restored shaft segments there is an exposition of the Museum of the Golden Gate and the stairs leading to the balcony, from which a magnificent panorama of the city is visible.
+The medieval sections are protected as an architectural and historic monument of national significance, while the reconstructed exterior sections are not listed as a cultural heritage site.

 Church above the passage

 In addition to mentioning the construction of the church above the passage of the Golden Gate in the chronicle, it is also mentioned in Metropolitan Ilarion's "Word of Law and Grace" of the Golden Gate.